Marc Overmars: Post-football career

 In February 2005, Overmars became a shareholder of Go Ahead Eagles.
 Two months later, he joined the club's supervisory board to deal with technical matters.
-Hans de Vroome, chairman of Go Ahead Eagles, said he was "more than satisfied" with Overmars' arrival, adding, "The board needs someone with a solid football background."
+Hans de Vroome, chairman of Go Ahead Eagles, said he was "more than satisfied" with Overmars' arrival, adding: "The board needs someone with a solid football background."

 In 2011, Overmars took up a position as youth coach of Ajax for one day per week.
 At the end of the 2011–12 season, Overmars left his post at Go Ahead Eagles.
-He said, "I have been active on a voluntary basis at the club for seven years.
+He said: "I have been active on a voluntary basis at the club for seven years.
 That's a big time in my life."
 The club's disappointing league form "accelerated" his decision.

 Overmars became director of football at Ajax in July 2012.
 He resigned from his position at Ajax on 6 February 2022 after admitting to sending a series of inappropriate messages to female colleagues.
 Among other things, he had sent photos of his genitals to at least one employee.

-On 21 March 2022 he was presented as Director of Football by Royal Antwerp, causing the withdrawal of four sponsors of the club the same week.
+On 21 March 2022, he was presented as Director of Football by Royal Antwerp, causing the withdrawal of four sponsors of the club in the same week.

-On 10 January 2024 Overmars was banned for 1 year by FIFA from world football for his inappropriate behaviour.
+On 10 January 2024, Overmars was banned for one year by FIFA from world football for his inappropriate behaviour.

-"An independent sports tribunal last year banned Overmars from any position in Dutch football for two years over the incidents, with one year suspended.
+An independent sports tribunal banned Overmars from any position in Dutch football for two years over the incidents, with one year suspended.
 The KNVB then asked Fifa to turn the domestic suspension into a global one.
-“We have a duty to report this sanction to Fifa’s disciplinary committee ... which has decided to take over the suspension as of 16 November 2023,” the KNVB said."
+“We have a duty to report this sanction to Fifa’s disciplinary committee ... which has decided to take over the suspension as of 16 November 2023,” the KNVB said.